 - Select all Wavefront dashboards by clicking wavefront

-- Select only tutorial dashboards by expanding the wavefront node and selecting wavefront.tutorial.
+- Select only tutorial dashboards by expanding the wavefront node and then selecting tutorial.

-When you create maintenance windows you can use tag paths and wildcards to put a group of of alerts in maintenance.
+When you create maintenance windows, you can use tag paths and wildcards to put a group of alerts in maintenance.

-To add tags to one or more entities:
+To add tags to one or more objects:

-- For some entities, you select Browse > <entity>, where <entity> is Sources or Events.
+- For some objects, you select Browse > <object>, where <object> is Sources or Events.

-- For other entities, such as Alerts, you click the entity.
+- For other objects, such as Alerts, you click the object.

-- Check the checkboxes next to the entities and click the + Tag button.
+- Select the check boxes next to the object and click the + Tag button.